jorenvo/gb-emu/README.txt

 Todo
 ====
 - jump at 0x28 bank 0 is wrong.
 It should go to 0xdf8a but is now going to 0x92ef.
 Bisect from fc460095288.
+Bad commit is 8fa3937.

 MVC
 ===